 Although this focal set of repair proteins can increase their local concentration and affect repair efficiency, the spatial proximity of the involved breaks can also facilitate illegitimate misbinding.

 Why do chromosomes break where they break?

-While the spatial and temporal proximity of chromosomes is an essential determinant in the formation of translocations, it remains largely unclear which upstream factors predispose genomic regions to breakage and translocations in the first place.
+While the spatial and temporal proximity of chromosomes is an essential determinant in the formation of translocations, it remains unclear mainly which upstream factors predispose genomic regions to breakage and translocations in the first place.

-RAG1 / 2 are endonucleases that create double strand breaks during V (D) J recombination in B and T cells.
+RAG1 / 2 are endonucleases that create double-strand breaks during V (D) J recombination in B and T cells.